-Parking Bylaw, 1992, No. 2011 requires 0.5 parking spaces per unit to be provided for apartments within commercial zones and 2 spaces per unit for townhouses.
+Parking Bylaw, 1992, No. 2011 requires 1.3 parking spaces per unit to be provided for High density apartments and 2 spaces per unit for townhouses.
 In addition, one parking space per 25 square metres of gross floor area of commercial space (under other commercial) is required.
-This proposal incorporates 94 parking spaces within the structure, exceeding the required amount of 58 parking spaces.
+This proposal incorporates 94 parking spaces within the structure, exceeding the required amount of 90 parking spaces.
 The Transportation Impact Assessment by Bunt & Associates recommends 95 parking spaces, which is similar to the amount proposed.
+The Bunt & Associates assessment was also based on a building with 70 units rather than the 57 currently proposed.
 Moreover, the subject property has a Walk Score of 74 which is considered 'Very Walkable'.